The smartest arctic city in the world

 Needs

-Smart lighting control is part of the plan to streamline energy usage and facilitate smart city technology in Svalbard.
+Smart lighting is part of the plan to streamline energy usage and facilitate smart city technology in Svalbard.
 IoT-based lighting systems, such as smart street lighting systems, can adapt to lighting needs based on the surroundings.
 This means that lighting can be adjusted as needed, reducing unnecessary energy consumption, extending the lifespan of light sources, and streamlining operations.
 In 2022, Datek Light Control and the Longyearbyen Local Authority entered into a partnership for smart outdoor lighting and upgrading to smart city infrastructure.
 The project is well underway, and Longyearbyen now represents Datek's northernmost lighting control system.

 Vetle Valhovd